5 Step Framework for Effectively Crowdsourcing Training

 One useful incentive for crowdsourcing training is entertainment: creating a game or competition.
 For example, an award for most impactful training project idea, most creative training content etc.

 Some companies have gone as far as to offer monetary rewards.
-One client of Synapse moved to a crowdsourcing model for their training development and offered $200 per training module created by SMEs.
+One client of Cognota moved to a crowdsourcing model for their training development and offered $200 per training module created by SMEs.
 It cost a lot less than hiring a third-party firm or additional resources.
 And the training now can be updated quickly and easily as the business requires.

 4. How to crowdsource